kristopolous/DRR/indycast.net/md/about.md

  * When shows are archived, they often have the following properties
     * A proprietary solution such as iTunes is required.
     * They are broken into small units that must be reconstituted manually.
-    * Every show and station has a different website with a different layout.
+    * Every show and station has a different website and can be hard to navigate.
     * The retention policy of the audio and when it is availabe widely varies.

-Essentially the existing landscape is laborious to use, inconsistent, technically restricted, and very incomplete in coverage.
+The existing landscape is laborious to use, inconsistent, technically restricted, and very incomplete in coverage.

 Let's make things suck less.
-I'd like that, wouldn't you?

-## Making things easy and powerful
+## Easy, extendable, transparent, and powerful

 All the code, APIs, and services are: